collective/tutorial-blog-angular2/tutorials/login/README.md

   }
 ```

-It provides a `login()` method which returns an observable (all HTTP calls are handled as observables in Angular 2).
+It provides a `login()` method which returns an observable (all HTTP calls are handled as observables in Angular 2, so we can subscibe to them, and take an action when we get a response).

 We can use the `map()` method on observables in order to chain different transformation or processing, and each `map()` call will also return an observable.